Fried Foods are Everywhere!

 Keeping food delicious, fun, and trendy is important.
 I desire to keep my family and foster kids strong and healthy.
 Therefore today I will share how and why I learned to provide a delicious healthy version to fried foods; including corn dogs!

 Since our society batters and fries a lot of foods for a fun crunch, I had to get creative.
 I felt like a failing scientist for the first few tries, but then I remembered a recipe we used in Puerto Rico.
-This became the base for all of our fried foods and it swings sweet and savory.
+This is the base for most of our fried food batter and it swings sweet and savory.

 Ingredients for Fried Foods and the Un-Corn Dog

 - Hotdog we use There are minimal additives that confuse the digestive process.

 - Gluten and Dairy Free Waffle Slider batter, page 141, Real Food Recovery, (using plantains!)

 - Fill a skillet pan 1 – 2 inches thick with oil and heat to medium until a drop of water sizzles.

 - Use a skewer stick and carefully push through the longest part of the hot dog.

 - Now dip the dogs into the batter in my cookbook and swirl to saturate the whole hot dog.